cameron314/concurrentqueue/README.md

 Note that lock-free programming is a patent minefield, and this code may very well violate a pending patent (I haven't looked), though it does not to my present knowledge.
 I did design and implement this queue from scratch.

+## Diving into the code

+If you're interesting in the source code itself, it helps to have a rough idea of how it's laid out.
+This section attempts to describe that for those interested.

+The queue is formed of several basic parts (listed here in roughly the order they appear in the source).
+There's the helper functions (e.g. for rounding to a power of 2).
+There's the default traits of the queue, which contain the constants and malloc/free functions used by the queue.
+There's the producer and consumer tokens.
+Then there's the queue's public API itself, starting with the constructor, destructor, and swap/assignment methods.
+There's the public enqueue methods, which are all wrappers around a small set of private enqueue methods found later on.
+There's the dequeue methods, which are defined inline and are relatively straightforward.

+Then there's all the main internal data structures.
+First, there's a lock-free free list, used for recycling spent blocks (elements are enqueued to blocks internally).
+Then there's the block structure itself, which has two different ways of tracking whether it's fully emptied or not (remember, given two parallel consumers, there's no way to know which one will finish first) depending on where it's used.
+Then there's a small base class for the two types of internal SPMC producer queues (one for explicit producers that holds onto memory but attempts to be faster, and one for implicit ones which attempt to recycle more memory back into the parent but is a little slower).
+The explicit producer is defined first, then the implicit one.
+They both contain the same general four methods: One to enqueue, one to dequeue, one to enqueue in bulk, and one to dequeue in bulk.
+(Obviously they have constructors and destructors too, and helper methods.)
+The main difference between them is how the block handling is done (they both use the same blocks, but in different ways, and map indices to them in different ways).

+Finally, there's the miscellaneous internal methods: There's the ones that handle the initial block pool (populated when the queue is constructed), and an abstract block pool that comprises the initial pool and any blocks on the free list.
+There's ones that handle the producer list
+(a lock-free add-only linked list of all the producers in the system).
+There's ones that handle the implicit producer lookup table (which is really a sort of specialized TLS lookup).
+And then there's some helper methods for allocating and freeing objects, and the data members of the queue itself, followed lastly by the free-standing swap functions.

 [blog]: http://moodycamel.com/blog/2014/a-fast-general-purpose-lock-free-queue-for-c++